ahmedfgad/GeneticAlgorithmPython/README.md

 # Life Cycle of PyGAD

-The next figure shows the main stages in the life cycle of a `pygad.GA` instance.
+The following figure shows the main stages in the life cycle of a `pygad.GA` instance.
 PyGAD stops when all generations are completed or when the function passed to the `on_generation` parameter returns the string `stop`.

 ![PyGAD Lifecycle](https://user-images.githubusercontent.com/16560492/220486073-c5b6089d-81e4-44d9-a53c-385f479a7273.jpg)

-The next code implements all the callback functions to trace the execution of the genetic algorithm.
+The following code implements all the callback functions to trace the execution of the genetic algorithm.
 Each callback function prints its name.

 ```python
 import pygad